Support Get in Touch

 On Giclee Printing

-Where a regular Inkjet printer uses six to eight inks, a Giclee printer will have 10 to 12 inks, providing a broader range of color combinations, bright hues, and accuracy.
+Where a regular inkjet printer uses six to eight inks, a giclee printer will have 10 to 12 inks, providing a broader range of color combinations, bright hues, and accuracy.

-Additionally, the spray nozzles of a Giclee printer—the name derived from the French word for “to spray”—are much finer than a regular Inkjet printer.
+Additionally, the spray nozzles of a giclee printer—the name derived from the French word for “to spray”—are much finer than a regular inkjet printer.
 This results in a machine that can deliver high-definition products.

 Giclee printing can be used with canvas, heavy paper, or poster paper.
 However, it will not work best with materials such as fabric or vinyl.